-Geologic conditions vary widely at Dockweiler State Beach and along the submarine cable routes.
-The onshore portions of the project do not cross any active fault and are not located in the Alquist-Priolo Earthquake Fault Zone, although the region is subject to strong ground shaking from faults in the region.
+Geologic conditions vary widely along the terrestrial cable route, at Dockweiler State Beach and along the HDD bore trajectory, and along the submarine cable routes.
+The terrestrial portion of the cable route ranges in slope from level to gently sloping and is underlain by beach and dune sands with small amounts of silts and clays.
+The onshore portions of the project do not cross any active fault and are not located in a designated Alquist-Priolo Earthquake Fault Zone, although the region is subject to strong ground shaking from faults in the region.
 Liquefaction of the unconsolidated beach sands may be expected during severe ground shaking.
 The Project itself, however, will not cause or increase the likelihood that liquefaction will occur.
 Onshore project components will be buried and will not expose people or structures to risk of injury.

 In the offshore environment, the marine portion of the project is located in a seismically active area that may experience strong ground shaking due to activity on nearby faults.
 It is standard practice to cease installation activities, including returning divers to support vessels, in the event of an earthquake.
-For the most part, the offshore cable will be buried and won't contribute to increased risk of injury.
-Seismic activity could result in liquefaction of soils, although impacts associated with liquefaction are not expected to be significant.
+For the most part, offshore cable will be buried and won't contribute to increased risk of injury.
+Seismic activity could result in liquefaction of soils, however impacts associated with liquefaction are not expected to be significant.